Texts in English

 The story of an atheist

-In other times he helped people a lot, but not to change the world because the world goes on and it doesn’t care about people’s misery.
-Simply, nobody could make a difference.
+He helped people not to change the world, because the world goes on and doesn’t care about people’s misery.
+In short, no one could make a difference.
+People said that those who don’t believe in God wouldn’t have good intentions for others.

 Photo from: Photo by Joachim Pressl on Unsplash